-There are some side effects to drinking this tea that must be considered, including dangerously low blood sugar, liver complications, severe allergic reactions, decreased fertility, headaches, vomiting and nausea.
-Most of these side effects can be avoided if you drink the tea in moderation, and speak to your doctor about any potential interactions the tea could cause before drinking it.
+There are some side effects to drinking this tea that must be considered, including dangerously low blood sugar, liver complications, severe allergic reactions, decreased fertility, headaches, vomiting, and nausea.
+Most of these side effects can be avoided if you drink the tea in moderation.
+Before including this beverage in your diet, speak to your doctor about any potential reactions the intake of this tea could lead to.

-Bitter melon tea is also known as bitter gourd tea in many parts of the world, but they are the same thing.
-Scientifically known as Momordica charantia, the bitter gourd plant produces gourds that resembled fat, bumpy cucumbers.
+Bitter melon tea is also known as bitter gourd tea in many parts of the world.
+Scientifically known as Momordica charantia, the plant produces gourds that resembled fat, bumpy cucumbers.
 They also change color to a yellow-orange when they are ready to be harvested.
 The tea, unlike many other herbal remedies, is produced by steeping multiple parts of the plant, including the seeds, fruit, and leaves.

 Bitter Melon Tea Benefits